 Skagit County follows the federal functional classification system to organize its roadways into a hierarchy, depending on the roadways traffic volume and intended function.
 The federal government's functional classification system further divides Counties into "urban" and "rural" designations and provides a classification framework to categorize all the streets, roads, and highways within each.
 Cities within "urban" areas over 5,000 in population are required by the federal government to functionally classify their streets based on the urban classifications.
-Streets in the smaller cities and towns are included in the "rural" functional classification that covers all areas outside of "urban" areas.
-All but one of the rural functional classifications have equivalent classifications in the urban functional classification system.
+Streets in the smaller cities and towns are included in the "rural" functional classifications have equivalent classifications in the urban functional classification system.